verpenunes/SemesterProject1/README.md

 ## License

-No license required.
-Project is free to clone for example or educational purposes.
+No license is required.
+The project is free to clone for example or for educational purposes.